wp-statistics/wp-statistics/readme.txt

 == Upgrade Notice ==
 = 11.0 =
-IPv6 is now supported!
-Note you must have IPv6 support complied in to PHP for this to work otherwise you may see warning messages if you receive visitors from IPv6 addresses (see the FAQ for more information).
+PHP 5.4 is now required for version 11.0 and above!
+IPv6 is now supported if you have IPv6 support complied in to PHP, if you don't you may see warning messages if you receive visitors from IPv6 addresses (see the FAQ for more information).

 == Changelog ==
+= 11.0.1 =
+* Release Date: TBD
+* Updated: Minimum PHP version is now 5.4.

 = 11.0 =
 * Release Date: October 28, 2016
 * Added: IPv6 Support.